SharondaDavis/Travel-Contract-Calculator/README.md

 ## Contributing

+We welcome contributions!
+To ensure alignment and avoid duplicate work, please follow these steps:

+1. **Open an issue first** to discuss new features or enhancements before submitting a PR.
+This helps us agree on scope and approach.
-1. Fork the repository
+2. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`)
+3. Create a new branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Commit your changes (`git commit -am 'Add some feature'`).
-4. Push to the branch (`git push origin feature/your-feature`)
+5. Push to the branch (`git push origin feature/your-feature`).
-5. Create a new Pull Request
+6. Create a new Pull Request referencing the related issue.

+Thank you for contributing! 💡

 ## License